chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 ## Partition Table Changes

 There are times when you know in advance that a table will be large.
-As a result, you can create the entity as a collection of [partitioned tables](./partition-convention.md) in advance to prevent future work.
+As a result, you can create the chuck-stack concept as a collection of [partitioned tables](./partition-convention.md) in advance to prevent future work.

 Below represents the changes needed to the `---- primary_section ----` to create a partitioned table.
-Here is the process to create a partitioned entity:
+Here is the process to create a partitioned chuck-stack concept:

 - Copy the above 'normal' script
 - Delete the `---- primary_section ----` section